RunestoneInteractive/thinkcspy/_sources/Studios/Chapter10.rst

            Write a function that will return the number of digits in an integer.

            .. activecode:: studio9_0

+                    #Sorts a list using bubble sort.
+                    #Does not alter the original list but returns a sorted version of it.
                     def bubble_sort(lst):
-                    """Sorts a list using bubble sort.
-                    Does not alter the original list but returns a sorted version of it.
-                    """
                         # TODO your code here